 Centralized Intake Office – Quebec Skilled Workers (QSW)

 The next step is to pay some fees like the Right for Permanent Residency Fee (RPRF) and the Landing Fee.
 After that, it’s chill time.
-You will have to wait for a request for medical exam to be undergone in a partner/certified clinic which in my time includes an x-ray, urine test, blood test and a medical history-taking and physical check up by a licensed physician.
-If everything goes well, you will be waiting for a request for your passport for the final step which is the issuance of the visa.
+You will have to wait for a request for a medical exam to be undergone in a partner/certified clinic, which in my time includes an x-ray, urine test, blood test, and a medical history-taking and physical check-up by a licensed physician.
+If everything goes well, you will be waiting for a request for your passport for the final step, which is the issuance of the visa.

 Oh yes, there are fees of course.
 From the time you lodge your application, there is a fee in Canadian dollars.
 Click this link: https://www.immigration-quebec.gouv.qc.ca/en/immigrate-settle/permanent-workers/official-immigration-application/cost-immigrating/fees-payment.html.
 If you will ask the help of professionals, you might want to add more to your budget.
 But before that, I leave you with this thought.

 Migrating is an important life decision.
 Thus, for it to be a positive experience, it entails some serious preparations in various aspects of your life.
 If you wish to land the choice that suits your current situation in life, (i.e. profession, civil status, number of children, financial capacity) as well as your long-term plans, having the right information is paramount.